Reading

 All children at Twyford School have access to our school library where they are more than welcome to choose books to supplement their reading.
 We have a weekly and well-established Library Lunch Club, which is efficiently run by our very own Twyford librarians from Year 5 and 6.

-We ensure our children are exposed to quality texts as they journey through the school, and have carefully selected a range of fiction and non-fiction books which we feel will build cultural capital, foster a love of reading and enhance the curriculum.
+We ensure our children are exposed to quality texts as they journey through the school, and our 100 Books to Read before leaving Twyford School identifies a carefully selected range of fiction and non-fiction books which we feel will build cultural capital, foster a love of reading and enhance the curriculum.

 Above all, supporting our children to develop their love and passion for reading is undoubtedly our ultimate goal.